neilralston/PyBer_Analysis/README.md

 ## PyBer Analysis Summary

+### Recommendations
-### The following recommendations are provided to address disparities among the city types:
+The following recommendations are provided to address disparities among the city types:

 1. Pyber could consider a campaign to recruit additional drivers in rural communities as the average fare per ride and per driver are higher.
 2. As the peak level fare generation occurred during a different week for each community type, Pyber could consider shifting some drivers within its system to better match ride demand with driver availability.